brucemack/microlink/docs/el_supplement.md

 * The IP address of the node in dotted format (xxx.xxx.xxx.xxx)

 There is no special delimiter between entries.
-The next entry starts immediate after the final 0x0a of the previous entry.
+The next entry starts immediately after the final 0x0a of the previous entry.

 ![](dir-1.png)